alibaba/arthas/site/docs/en/doc/profiler.md

 If you encounter the permissions/configuration issues of the OS itself and then missing some events, you can refer to the [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) documentation.

+You can use `check` action to check if a profiling event is available, this action receives the same format options with `start`.

 You can use the `--event` parameter to specify the event to sample, for example, `alloc` event means heap memory allocation profiling:

 ```bash